lolcommits/lolcommits/README.md

 	lolcommits --enable

 Likewise, you can disable it via `lolcommits --disable`.
+For a full list of options, you can do `lolcommits --help`.

 ## Sample images
 Please add your own lolcommit to these samples!
 Just fork this repo, add it to this section of the README, and send me a pull request.